NIR456/Net-Question/README.md

 ## Diff between Abstract class and interface
 ## linq in details
 ## Routing in .Net Core
+ - Routing is a pattern-matching system that monitors the incoming request and figures out what to do with that request.
+Typically, it is a way to serve the user's request.
+ - When a user request URLs from the server then URLs are handled by the routing system.
+The Routing system tries to find out the matching route pattern of the required Url with already registered routes which are map to controller, actions, files, or other items.
+If there is a matching route entry, then it processes the request i.e. serves the resource, otherwise, it returns a 404 error.
+ - In our .NET Core project, we utilize Ocelot as our API Gateway to manage and route requests to various downstream microservices.
+This allows us to abstract the client from the complexity of our backend services and apply cross-cutting concerns at a single entry point.
 ## Meddleware ( types and desription)
  - Middleware is a powerful tool in .
 NET Core that allows us to modify incoming requests and outgoing responses.
 It can be used to perform a wide range of tasks such as authentication, logging, compression, and caching.